Proxmiff/XaraVG-lib/Readme.md

 # XaraVG-lib

-XaraVG-lib is a Cross-Platform vector graphics (drawing and illustration) library ported from XaraLX source
+XaraVG-lib is a Cross-Platform Vector Graphics library ported from XaraLX source.

+/!\ Currently on Alpha Design /!\